×

 For a duvet fort to be an effective acoustic treatment option, it needs to be covered all the way around; this doesn’t only trap the sound, the air gets trapped, and it quickly heats up with a human body in the room.

-It will also rustle with every single movement, meaning you have to keep completely still.
-All these things make it unsuitable for long recordings.
 Also, you can’t show a studio like this to paying customers.
-Most Skype live direction is done audio-only.
-Still, if the client insists on video, they may not be thrilled seeing the voice artist recording in a duvet fort rather than a proper studio (even though it’s acceptable).
+Most Skype live direction is done audio-only but if the client insists on video, they may not be thrilled seeing the voice artist recording in a duvet fort rather than a proper studio (even though it’s acceptable).

 Squeakycheese Productions is an excellent example of some other aspects of acoustic treatment and points out some potential issues.